Hand Feeding Baby Seraphim

 A winning dance, apparently.
 The Seraph cock with daytime nest duties.

-Seraphim, being a bit shy, prefer more privacy in their nest sites than some other breeds; a dark nest cavity that can be crept into is preferred, no larger than a 12 inch cube.
-Clay nest bowls with coconut fiber pads can be obtained from Foy’s Supplies; they have air holes in the bottom to prevent condensation and are heavy so they can’t tip over.
-As soon as a nest bowl is placed, the cock will fly over to inspect it and begin a dramatic display, calling the hen over to take a look.
+Seraphim, being a bit shy, prefer more privacy in their nest sites than some other breeds; a dark nest cavity that can be crept into is preferred, no larger than a 12-inch cube.
+Clay nest bowls can be obtained from Foy’s Supplies; they have air holes in the bottom to prevent condensation and are heavy so they can’t tip over.
+Add a coconut fiber pad to the bowl.
+As soon as the nest bowl is placed, the cock will fly over to inspect it and begin a dramatic display, calling the hen over to take a look.
 If she likes it, she’ll begin making low-pitched sounds, puff her feathers, and slink into the nest bowl on crouched feet, flicking her flight feathers.
 She may crawl right under the cock and remain there cuddled with him.
 The two of them will spend many hours cooing and billing while sitting there together.
 This will go on for a few days, and then the cock will begin loading up the nest with sticks and twigs while the hen stays put.
 She will spend longer and longer periods of time in the nest bowl.

 About this time, you may notice some other behaviors.
 The cock will stay beside the hen closely, no matter what is going on in the loft.
 At feeding time, he will chase her around, pecking lightly but urgently at her back, barely letting her eat.
 He will aggressively chase any other suitors away from the hen.
 The hen will start taking more calcium.
 The pair will begin to spend more time away from the prepared nest and the rest of the flock, seeking a space of solitude where they cannot be interrupted.
 They will find a secluded place on a ledge or in a corner on the floor.
 Here there will be a lot of billing and posturing.
 The cock will walk repeatedly around the hen.
 The hen may crouch intermittently, flicking her wing lightly on one side.
 At some point, the cock will stand tall, turn his head, and reach over his back and repeatedly comb one of his long primary flight feathers.
 This is the sign that mating is desired and about to occur.
 Critically, though, the hen has to respond with precisely the same combing motion, or the invitation to mate will be deemed a failure by the cock, and he’ll once again begin walking around the hen, bowing and cooing and attempting to get her in the mood.
 When the hen responds back to the cock with the same head over the back combing motion, they will alternate the motion back and forth for a few seconds, and then the hen will abruptly crouch very low to the ground, head down and tail slightly up.
 This is the invitation to mount (tread) that the cock has been waiting for.
 He will carefully step up, and with a brief flapping of wings touch his cloacal opening to hers, and the deed will be done.
 He will then prance around like the king of the universe while she first puffs up and shakes out her feathers (much like straightening a dress, comically).
 The cock will then loudly fly up to the nest, wings popping against each other, and the hen will follow.
 A few such matings will occur in the days leading up to egg laying.